Your First 30 Days: A Realistic Recovery Roadmap

 Do this:

-- Tell ONE person you trust
+- Tell ONE person you trust (they'll receive your EA reports)

 - Write down why you're doing this (you'll need it on day 4)